Muhamed404/Vprofile-App-Terraform-Infra-Deploy/README.md

-# AWS Infrastructure with Terraform | Production-Grade Architecture
+# AWS Infrastructure with Terraform

 This project automates the provisioning of a scalable, multi-tier infrastructure on AWS using Terraform.
 It simulates a production-ready environment that includes compute, networking, databases, caching, messaging, and secure access, suitable for microservices-based backend workloads.